 I hope my lessons in life and writing move you in some way.

 A midlife crisis led Jeanne from a 15-year ownership of a motel and restaurant to finally becoming the writer she always dreamed of being.

-As well as being the Editor-in-Chief and Online Community Manager for Script magazine, Jeanne still has a regular column on the site entitled Balls of Steel, which was selected as recommended reading by Universal Writers Program.
+Former Editor-in-Chief at Script magazine, Jeanne still has a regular column on the site entitled Balls of Steel, which was selected as recommended reading by Universal Writers Program.
 Jeanne was also a Senior Editor at Writer’s Digest, launching the Take Two column in Writer’s Digest magazine.
-There she chronicles her fearless journey as a screenwriter as well as shares stories of other writers in the trenches.
-When she isn’t sharing her war stories in her column, she teaches screenwriting webinars and speaks at conferences and universities around the country.
+When she isn’t sharing her writing war stories in her columns, she speaks at conferences and universities around the country.